jju/stubbl/teams/gorefarmers.md

 # Gore Farmers

 When the Gore Farmers are good they can be very good, as evidenced by their two Green Cup wins in the modern era.
-But they can also be really bad, which has led to relegation and terrible seasons and an overall record hovering around .500.
+But they can also be really bad, which has led to relegation and terrible seasons and an overall record below .500.

 ## Playbook

 The Orville-Crush approach to BludBol is traditional, simple, but also somewhat arcane.
 A team can use 4 strong slow and unskilled linemen, 4 faster attacking blitzers, 2 dedicated ball-handlers, 4 weak slow receivers and a nigh-unlimited supply of tough fodder.
 The basic idea is to get a ball handler into a cage and grind out a 2-1 win, but there are more options for the team that wishes to develop them.
 The Gore Farmers, for instance, *mostly* eschew the Big Guy approach.

-## History

-The Gore Farmers were the first team to be relegated in the old-era UBBL after a terrible inaugural season.
-When they came back they were better, and in GCIV they only had 2 losses.
-It was a shame the second came in the quarterfinals.
-Spleen Hucker was a thrower in that Old-Era incarnation and was the person tagged to lead the team's name to glory, which only came in the new era, winning the first modern (somewhat disputed) Green Cup in GCVI.

-They followed up their first championship with a lousy GCVII, but then in GCVIII the Gore Farmers played solid defensive caging BludBol to win: the Stacks Division facing a mad-scoring threat in the first round, the Burger Conference against a defensive powerhouse and the Green Cup itself against a very young and healthy mad-scoring threat.
-They're the first renaissance era multiple champions and did it by playing their game.

-Sadly for lovers of pure competition, Spleen Hucker was also one of the first to really jump on the tanking in a lost season strategy, making their bad seasons really bad and leaving them as a .500 team overall despite being multiple champions.

 ## Records